franik7/RegWave-Description/README.md

 This all happens inside Postgres — no data travels to an external search service.

+**Access control (Row-Level Security):**
+- `items` is read-only for anonymous users (public regulatory news); inserts/updates require an authenticated user, and ingestion runs via the service-role key
+- `decisions`, `subscriptions`, and `profiles` are protected per-user — a signed-in user can only read and write their own rows

 **Why Supabase:**
 - Free tier is generous (500MB database, unlimited API calls)
 - Built-in authentication for multi-user login